We benefit from visionary leadership.

 St. John’s, NL

-The President's Advisory Council is made up of eminent scholars from a wide range of disciplines.
-The President's Advisory Council is responsible for advising the President & Chief Executive Officer on formulating, developing and establishing high quality advanced research programs, and on the disposition of programs when their work is deemed complete.
+The Research Council is made up of eminent scholars from a wide range of disciplines.
+The Research Council is responsible for advising the President & Chief Executive Officer on formulating, developing and establishing high quality advanced research programs, and on the disposition of programs when their work is deemed complete.

 Stephen Toope, OC, LLD, FRSC